elgopher/pixiq/README.md

 I have made a quick and dirty implementation as a proof of concept.
 Now it is time to start from scratch in order to deliver the highest possible quality.

 The project is using [semantic versioning](https://semver.org/).
 Current version is `0.X.Y` which basically means that future versions may introduce incompatible API changes.
+More about architecture can be found in [architecture document](docs/architecture.md).

 ## Project goals